artemsaraiev/pd_backend_dev/api/AccessControlAPI.md

 - nothing

 **Effects:**
-- returns an array of dictionaries, each containing all memberships for the given user in the `memberships` field.
+- returns an array of dictionaries, each containing one membership for the given user.
 Each membership includes _id, groupId, user, and isAdmin.
-Returns an array with one dictionary containing `{ memberships: MembershipDoc[] }`.
+Returns an empty array if no memberships exist.

 **Request Body:**
 ```json